wcornwell/wcornwell.github.io/content/_index.md

 ---
-title: "Will Cornwell"
+title: "Will Cornwell Lab"
+image: "images/header.jpg"
+title: ""
 ---

-Welcome to my academic homepage.
-I’m an ecologist focused on trait ecology and evolution, data science, and biodiversity.
+Hi!
+I'm Will Cornwell, an ecologist at UNSW.
+I use data and experiments to understand biodiversity in a changing world.
+This site is a work in progress.